Stewardship includes offering of our “time,” our “talents,” and our “treasure.”

 In addition, there are special ad hoc projects that arise throughout the year which require leadership and committee members.
 These are usually limited-term commitments.

-– Approximately 90% of your weekly offering goes to support regularly occurring commitments to our many ongoing ministries: salaries for Pastor David, our secretary, and our organist; Christian education programs; evangelism outreach; property upkeep; utilities; worship and music supplies; and other administrative costs.
+– Approximately 90% of your weekly offering goes to support regularly occurring commitments to our many ongoing ministries: salaries for our Pastor, our secretary, and our organist; Christian education programs; evangelism outreach; property upkeep; utilities; worship and music supplies; and other administrative costs.

 – St. Timothy commits 10% of your contributions to “benevolence” – or mission support.
-These gifts, estimated at $18,000 for 2016, are our congregation’s “tithe” to support ministries beyond our congregation.
+These gifts, are our congregation’s “tithe” to support ministries beyond our congregation.
 They are used by the Virginia Synod and Evangelical Lutheran Church in America (ELCA) where the need is greatest.
 These gifts enable God’s work to continue and grow around the world.

 Below are some of the many ministries, supported by our benevolence, in which the VA Synod is directly involved.
 For a broader look at the Synod’s mission support, check http://www.vasynod.org/ministries.